geedigit/OCDC/README.md

 ### 5. Export Data
 1. OCDC will now export the cleaned dataset as an excel spreadsheet to the same location the as uncleaned spreadsheet file you first chose with "CLEANED_" appended to the beginning of the filename.
 * If running on Mac, each Study Event will be saved as a separate Excel file with the Study Event appended to the end of the filename.
-2. Add Gabriel to your list of authors, preferrably first author, but I'll take second or PI.

-## Downloading Diagnoses, DOBs and Genders from Clinical Conductor
-1. In Clinical Conductor, go to 'Patient List'
-2. Make sure all participants are displayed by clicking the radio button Maximum to Display 'All'
-3. Go to 'Display Options' and make sure 'Participant Code' is ticked
-4. Hit refresh
-5. Go to 'EXTENDED FILTER'
-6. Filter by condition (e.g. Alzheimer's disease) by selecting 'Use a General Data Filter' and your filter, e.g. 'AD'
-7. From the menu above the patient list, select 'EDIT EXPORT'
-8. Make sure ONLY 'Participant Code', 'DOB', and 'Gender' are selected.
-9. Click save
-10. Of the 4 export options, hit the rightmost button ('General export to an Excel' on hover).
-Rename the Excel file to something meaningful to you.